Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Future, Delicious Portuguese Wine!Future, Delicious Portuguese Wine!

-At about 8.3 kilometers total, the Way joins the pavement again on a road that meanders around the countryside for another 2.2 kilometers on its way to the first town for a break, Vale de Figueira.
+The road meanders around the countryside for another 2.2 kilometers on its way to the first town for a break, Vale de Figueira.
 You are getting close to town when you feel the elevation change as you climb the hump in the middle of the stage, as seen on the elevation profile.

 One Kilometer to go to Vale de FigueiraOne Kilometer to go to Vale de Figueira